Professor John Tasioulas

 Professor Tasioulas is an Honorary Professorial Fellow at Melbourne Law School, a Distinguished Research Fellow of the Oxford Uehiro Centre for Practical Ethics, an Emeritus Fellow of Corpus Christi College, Oxford and a member of the Academia Europaea.
 He has held visiting appointments at the Australian National University, the University of Chicago, Harvard University, and the University of Melbourne, and has acted as a consultant on human rights to the World Bank.
 He has delivered the 'Or 'Emet Lecture at Osgoode Hall Law School (2011) and the Natural Law Lecture at Notre Dame Law School (2012).
 He serves on the editorial boards of the American Journal of Jurisprudence, the American Society of International Law Studies in International Legal Theory, the Journal of Applied Philosophy, and Moral Philosophy and Politics.

-Professor Tasioulas’ current research is mainly focused on the following five areas of inquiry:
+Professor Tasioulas’ current research is mainly focused on the following four areas of inquiry:

-- The philosophy of human rights: He is engaged in completing a monograph entitled Human Rights: From Morality to Law which defends an account of human rights as universal moral rights grounded in a plurality of values, and explores its implications for international human rights law;
+- The philosophy of human rights: He is engaged in completing a monograph entitled Human Rights: From Morality to Law, under contract to OUP, which defends an account of human rights as universal moral rights grounded in a plurality of values, and explores its implications for international human rights law;

 - The philosophy of crime and punishment: He has defended a new version of the 'communicative' theory of punishment, the idea that punishment is justified as censure for certain kinds of wrong-doing.
 This version of the theory strives to make room for both the values of retributive justice and mercy.
 He also has an ongoing interest in the question of the grounds for criminalizing conduct;